Orixinz/mediawiki-skins-Citizen/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Suggest an idea for Citizen
+about: Suggest an idea for Wisdom
 title: ''
 labels: enhancement
 assignees: ''